 Teressa’s note: I wrote this blog post three years ago.
 We, as a family, no longer have a problem with Boo’s pronoun (except when referring to Boo as a child – then I sometimes slip).
-However, in light of the current news about Caitlyn Jenner, I thought it might be helpful to repost.

 As I mentioned in my first post about Boo (see Our Transgender Child: Boo’s Story), we are struggling some with referring to Boo as “she.”
 After all, I birthed a boy baby and raised a boy child for 18 years.
 It’s not that easy to suddenly switch from “he” to “she.”

 The system we set up to date has not been working very well.
 It was basically the same system we used when we were transitioning away from Boo’s old name.
 She would correct us with her new name every time we misspoke.
 So we tried that system with pronouns also, but it got to where I was being corrected so often that I started finding ways to avoid using pronouns altogether so as to not have to be corrected so often.

 It all hit the fan about a week ago when I was having a conversation in the kitchen with Bud.
 Boo was in the livingroom watching TV.
 I referred to Boo as “he” and she yelled across the house “SHE”.
 Definitely time for a new system.

 Mind you we are very careful when we are out in public with Boo and even when we do occasionally mess up we always correct ourselves (and I’m sure the wait staff or cashier thinks we’re insane).
 But for every day, around the house we needed to work it out.